ebenefuenf/quma/docs/result.rst

     user = cur.users.all().first()

-The method :meth:`value()` invokes the :meth:`one()` method, and upon success returns the first column of the row (i. e.
+The method :meth:`value()` invokes the :meth:`one()` method, and upon success returns the value of the first column of the row (i. e.
 ``fetchall()[0][0]``).
 This comes in handy if you are using a ``RETURNING`` clause, for example, or return the last inserted id after an insert.